Videographer & Photographer - Working in Harmony?

 Faulty Communication

 If only we could communicate better - it’s the source of so much pain in the world.
-The same applies to when you are working a wedding together.
-If you have don’t have communication and coordination with the other photographer/videographer – that’s when you will get in each other’s shots.
+The same applies to when you are working on a wedding together.
+If you don’t have communication and coordination with the other photographer/videographer – that’s when you will get in each other’s shots.
 Or if one person is taking up precious time with the couple to get everything they need, but the other videographer/photographer doesn’t jump in and say, “Do you mind if I grab a shot here,” then not only are you going to end up with a sub-par result, you’ll also be cheating the couple out of what they are paying for.

-Complaining about that photographer/videographer that was ruining all your shots and didn’t care about getting in your way is very easy – and quite frankly it feels good at times.
+Complaining about that photographer/videographer who was ruining all your shots and didn’t care about getting in your way is very easy – and quite frankly, it feels good at times.
 However, I really believe that if you both put forth a little effort to get along with each other, this could be a huge positive that could result in everyone being happy on the day.
 How do you take the initiative to create this positive working environment?

 Here are a couple of suggestions to consider trying at your next wedding:

-2. Mention how you want to work together on the day of the wedding
+2. Mention how you want to work together on the day of the wedding.

 Two are better than one

 Collaborating is a great way to come up with ideas that you may not have thought of yourself.
 Bouncing different shot ideas off each other is a great way to prevent yourself from creating stale content that is too similar from wedding to wedding.
-You also can give the couple what they are paying you for – which in great part is your creative mind and your ability to come up with fresh ideas.
+You also can give the couple what they are paying you for – which, in great part, is your creative mind and your ability to come up with fresh ideas.

 Coordination Pays Off